ciencialatitud0/EPIC_2/Day0/README.md

 Please note that we will **NOT** have time to cover the basics in EPIC 2, so make sure you are familiar with the material above.

-# For the Particle Physics Tutorial
+# Only for the Particle Physics Tutorial:

-The perticle physics tutorial will use the Julia programing language.
-In the following we describe some options on how to install julia and how to add a julia kernel to a jupiter notebook or to Google Colab.
+The particle physics tutorial will use the Julia programming language.
+Below we describe some options on how to install julia and how to add a julia kernel to a jupiter notebook or to Google Colab.

 ## How to install Julia?

-You can find general installations guidlines for different platforms here: https://julialang.org/downloads/platform/
+You can find general installations guidelines for different platforms here: https://julialang.org/downloads/platform/

 ### On a Mac

-**Option 1:** intall using anaconda
+**Option 1:** install using anaconda:

 ~~~~html
   $ conda create --name juliaenv